sankhaKarunasekara/rereg-validation-extension/DeveloperNotes.md

 ## How to update an extension

 1. `release-it --no-npm.publish` and follow the steps
-2. download the zip file from github relases
+2. download the zip file from github releases
 3. upload the zip to chrome extention dashboard

 ## Useful links